 - 1. Select the file or folder in which you need to revert the changes.
-If you want to revert all changes, this should be the top level folder. - Select TortoiseSVN → Show Log to display a list of revisions.
+If you want to revert all changes, this should be the top level folder. - 2.
+Select TortoiseSVN → Show Log to display a list of revisions.
 You may need to use Show All or Next 100 to show the revision(s) you are interested in. - 3.
 Select the revision you wish to revert.
 If you want to undo a range of revisions, select the first one and hold the Shift key while selecting the last one.
-Note that for multiple revisions, the range must be unbroken with no gaps.
+If you want to pick out individual revisions and ranges, use the Ctrl key while selecting revisions.
 Right click on the selected revision(s), then select Context Menu → Revert changes from this revision. - 4.
 Or if you want to make an earlier revision the new HEAD revision, right click on the selected revision, then select Context Menu → Revert to this revision.
 This will discard all changes after the selected revision.